-The Gross Operating Income described in Exhibit C2 (Budget) shall not exceed the amounts established in the table below without the express written consent of the Chief of the Health System.
+The Gross Operating Income described in Exhibit C (Budget) shall not exceed the amounts established in the table below without the express written consent of the Chief of San Mateo County Health.
 Funding for such Gross Operating Income is included in the Maximum Obligation set forth in Exhibit B, Paragraph I.A. and County shall not pay nor be obligated to pay additionally for such Gross Operating Income.